openhab/openhab-docs/_addons_bindings/zwave/doc/thermofloor/ztrm3_0_0.md

 ### Parameter 19: Temperature report hysteresis

 Temperature report hysteresis
+The temperature report will be sent if there is a difference in temperature value from the previous value reported, defined in this parameter (hysteresis).
+Temperature reports can also be sent as a result of polling.

+0.1°C to 10.0°C. Default is 10 (1.0°C)
 Values in the range 1 to 100 may be set.

 The manufacturer defined default value is ```10```.